Pruritus vulvae (itch of the vulva) is common. It can be upsetting and troublesome. There are many causes.

 - Sensitisation of the vulval skin to soaps, perfumes, deodorants, excessive sweat, condoms, wet wipes, textile dyes, detergents, fabric conditioners, sanitary wear, etc.

 - Menopause.
-Because of lower oestrogen levels, the vulval skin tends to become thinner and drier after the menopause, which can make it prone to itch.
+Because of lower oestrogen levels, the vulval skin tends to become thinner and drier after the menopause, and this can make it prone to itch.

 - Breast-feeding can cause itch due to low oestrogen levels.

 - Any cause of a generalised body itch may also cause itching of the vulva.
 For example, a generalised body itch may be a side-effect of some medicines or due to some blood disorders, thyroid problems or kidney or liver disease.

 - Diabetes can cause itch in the vulval area, particularly if the diabetes is not well controlled and sugar levels are tending to run high.

 - Lichen sclerosus is a condition of the vulva which causes itching and soreness and is more often seen in women with immune conditions such as thyroid disorders or diabetes.

 - A cancer of the vulval skin is an uncommon cause.
 Usually in these cases a small lump or nodule is present.